Why investing in Digital Operations is a ‘win-win’ scenario for banks

 - Customer acquisition rates improved by close to 40 percent

-1 – Enhance Customer Experience
+1 – Enhance Banking Customer Experience

 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.” — Jeff Bezos, Executive Chairman of Amazon.

-When looking at the Customer Experience (CX) in a banking scenario, possibly the most critical elements to consider relate to the operational services that are provided to the customer.
+When looking at the Customer Experience (CX) in a banking scenario, possibly the most critical elements to consider relate to the operational services banks and credit unions provide to the customer.
 CX is a wide-ranging term that doesn’t simply refer to marketing but encompasses every aspect of a customer’s engagement with a business or brand – one bad experience on a call with an agent can have a dramatic negative affect on the customer.
 In order for successful transformation to occur, all elements of the workplace need to be centred on the goal of enhancing the experience of the customer.
 Digital transformation is now a necessity rather than just an option due to the constant shift in customer expectation and banks must realise that their customer experience is about much more than front-end marketing technology and digital must be ‘baked-in’ in right across the bank’s operations.

-2 – Improve Operational Efficiencies
+2 – Improve Financial Services Operational Efficiencies

 So whilst customers may think that their banking experience has been improved by the slick new app on their phone, it’s often the servicing teams working away in the background that are required to keep everything run smoothly and effectively.
 In a previous blog post we wrote about how Deloitte refer to this ‘Mid-Office’ within an organisation being the ‘final frontier’ of digital transformation.
 We discussed the important but less visible customer journeys which are often ‘left behind’ by the big budget transformation projects – these often-neglected areas include processes to support Customer Onboarding, Billing & Collections, Income & Expenditure, Complaints, Customer Service and Bereavements.